What You Need to Know About COVID-19 Vaccines in the Philippines

 Table of Contents

-The COVID-19 vaccine is a vaccine that provides acquired immunity against severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), the virus causing COVID-19.
+The COVID-19 vaccine provides acquired immunity against severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), the virus causing COVID-19.

 In general, vaccines work by helping your body develop an immunity to germs or viruses.
 Vaccines mimic these germs and viruses.
 As a result, your body develops antibodies to fight them off and prevent you from getting sick from it again in the future.